 Ensure high contrast and large text for readability.

-Collaborate with healthcare professionals early in development.
+Collaborate with healthcare professionals early.

 Conduct pilot studies to gather clinical evidence.